brunomaga/brunomaga.github.io/publications.md

 permalink: /publications/
 ---

-A quick summary of some interesting publications I came accross.
+A summary of some interesting publications I came accross.
+For personal use.
 Continuously updated. <br/>

 <br/>